nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `help`

-## 1. Features available Customers
+## 1. Features available for Customers/Address Book
 ### *Can only access from Customer Window*
 ### 1.1.
 Adding a person: `add`